 Purchasing beef directly from the ranch for the first time can be overwhelming, but it is actually a simple process.
 The FAQs below will clarify the most commonly asked questions, but please don’t hesitate to call or write with your queries.
 We love to talk about ranching and beef!
 Thanks for taking time to engage in the process of buying real food from our family.
 You are invited to visit the ranch to truly connect with the people and place producing your beef.

 Yes!
 Our cattle are 100% Grassfed and Grass-Finished.
+They eat grass in the growing season and eat hay in the winter.
 They are on a forage diet, with no grain, everyday of their lives, from birth to butcher.
 This question gets asked because there are “natural” beef producers out there who feed a mixture of grass and grain.
 The terminology can sometimes get confusing, but whether you call it Grassfed, Grass-Fed, Pasture-Raised, Grass-Finished, Free-Range, Natural, our beef eat the diet cattle were designed to eat, forage.
 And they receive no supplementation or growth hormones.
-Trail’s End Beef is certified Grassfed under the Animal Welfare Approved label.

 We offer three options to get you your beef: